conan-io/docs/reference/conanfile/methods.rst

 .. note::

         You can still use the ``package_info(self)`` method.
-The received `self.cpp_info` object will be populated with the information explicitly declared in the ``self.infos.package`` object, so you can complete it or modify it later.
+The received `self.cpp_info` object will be populated with the information explicitly declared in the ``self.cpp.package`` object, so you can complete it or modify it later.

 self.patterns
 +++++++++++++